voorhoede/npm-style-guide/README.md

 ## Write atomic tasks

+Each task should be only responsible for one function.

 ### Why?

-Convoluted tasks are harder to debug and understand.
+    Atomic tasks are easy to read and understand Atomic tasks are easy to reuse.

 ### How?

-Each task should be only responsible for one function.
-If a specific task requires some extra complexity like cleaning a directory and then generating icons, just separate the clean task from generating icons.
+Separate each step of the task to an individual task, e.g:

+    generate icon
+        clean directory
+        optimize svg
+        generate png
+        genrate data-uri for svg

 [↑ back to Table of Contents](#table-of-contents)